cdayw/COSC/NETWORKING/NetworkFundamentals.md

 Transparent - only forwards VTP messages but does not adopt any of the information.
 ```
 ## DTP Dynamic Trunking Protocol
-Dynamic Trunking Protocol (DTP) is a Cisco proprietary Layer 2 protocol.
+Dynamic Trunking Protocol (DTP) is a Cisco proprietary  2 protocol.
 Its purpose is to dynamically negotiate trunking on a link between two switches running VLANS

 ## CDP FDP LLDP
 ```
-Cisco Discovery Protocol (CDP) is a Layer 2, Cisco proprietary protocol used to share information with other directly connected Cisco devices.
+Cisco Discovery Protocol (CDP) is a  2, Cisco proprietary protocol used to share information with other directly connected Cisco devices.

-Foundry Discovery Protocol (FDP) is a proprietary data link layer protocol, originally developed by Foundry Networks, which was bought by Brocade.
+Foundry Discovery Protocol (FDP) is a proprietary data link  protocol, originally developed by Foundry Networks, which was bought by Brocade.
 Similar to CDP, FDP enables Brocade devices to advertise to other directly connect Brocade devices on the network.

-Link Layer Discovery Protocol (LLDP) was designed by IEEE 802.1AB to be a vendor-neutral neighbor discovery protocol similar to CDP.
+Link  Discovery Protocol (LLDP) was designed by IEEE 802.1AB to be a vendor-neutral neighbor discovery protocol similar to CDP.
 LLDP also operates at layer 2 and shares similar information as does CDP with directly connected devices that support LLDP.

 ** ALL of it is in Clear Text , Enabled by Default **
 ```